This Is What The World Looks Like Without Water

 Are other lakes in the region at risk as well?

 MV: Official sources haven’t reported about other lakes being at risk in that region.
 However, another reason for this lake drying out is that the authorities reduced the water flow on the Desaguadero River, which flows from Lake Titicaca to the Poopó.
-They gave priority to the Titicaca and left the Poopo to die.
+They gave priority to the Titicaca and left the Poopó to die.

 The lake also wasn’t very deep and a huge amount of water was constantly in contact with solar rays, which increased evaporation.
 Also, due to global warming, temperatures here started to rise a couple of decades ago and rain started to become scarcer.
 Because of El Niño from 2015, drought increased.
 And on top of that, mining industry nearby used to drop all its waste in this lake, making it flatter and contaminating the water and soil.
 This is a warning sign for what can happen in the future if we as a species do not understand the complexities of an ecosystem and do not take responsibility for our actions.